-Concrete Truth will be accompanied by more public programs including a lecture by Krista Belle Stewart in early 2018, among other events.
+Concrete Truth will be accompanied by public programs including a conversation between Paolo Cirio and Julia Powles in December and a lecture by Krista Belle Stewart in early 2018, among other events.

 This exhibition is curated by Kari Conte, Director of Programs and Exhibitions.